How to use LinkedIn to find your next role

 Tell them what they need to know as quickly as possible.
-Most people visiting your profile will be on their mobiles, and therefore distraction is going to happen!
+Most people visiting your profile will be on their mobiles so that distraction will happen!

-Make your profile appealing and easy to skim read, bullet points are excellent and avoid block paragraphs if a hiring manager has to needlessly scroll or spend too long to find the information they need; chances are you’ve lost them.
+Make your profile appealing and easy to skim read; bullet points are excellent, and avoid block paragraphs if a hiring manager must scroll or spend too long to find the information they need; chances are you’ve lost them.

 Tell people how they can contact you

 Many rely on the contact information call to action (CTA) at the top of their LinkedIn profile, but this is a significant schoolboy error.

 A great trick is to include your contact information in areas where the next natural stage would be to contact you.